Viewing an application data model

 - To open the Data Designer for a case or data object, click the case or data object in the diagram and click Open in the left pane.

-- To add a field to a case or data object, click Create new field in the left pane.
+- To add a field to a case or data object, click the Plus icon in the left pane.

 - To edit a field, hover over it and click the Gear icon.

 - To delete a field, hover over it and click the Delete icon.